 We may contact you by mail, email and telephone about our services and other events involving or relating to Lumenia which may be of interest to you.
 You have the right to ask us to stop processing your personal data for direct marketing purposes.
 If you wish to do so, please send an email to email@example.com with a header that says “Unsubscribe” or you can directly “opt-out” from any of our email communications.
 Where we process your data solely on the basis of your consent, you are entitled to withdraw your consent at any time.
 This will not affect the lawfulness of our processing before the withdrawal.

-We may acquire your professional contact details, such as your name, your role, organisation, postal address, phone number and email from our data partner, The Oliver Searle Partnership with whom you agree to receive correspondence from us.
+We may acquire your professional contact details, such as your name, your role, organisation, postal address, phone number and email from our data partners, The Oliver Searle Partnership and TechTarget, with whom you agree to receive correspondence from us.
 We take care to ensure that we communicate with you solely on subjects and issues that are specifically relevant to your professional role based upon information provided to us by The Oliver Searle Partnership Ltd. If you would like to change your permission status with The Oliver Searle Partnership Ltd, you can do so by emailing them at firstname.lastname@example.org

 Our website contains hyperlinks to other websites owned and operated by independent third parties.
 Please note that we are not responsible for the privacy practices of such other third-party websites and advise you to read the privacy statements of each website you visit which collects your personal information.
 Your use of such third-party websites is at your own risk.

 A cookie is a small piece of information placed on your computer by a website.